-- Submitted electronic application or completed and signed paper application. - Official and up-to-date transcript from all colleges attended. - Official exemption test scores and documentation that meets Texas Success Initiative as required by the Texas Higher Education Coordinating Board.
+- Submitted electronic application or completed and signed paper application. - Official and up-to-date transcript from all colleges attended.

+Official exemption test scores and documentation that meets Texas Success Initiative as required by the Texas Higher Education Coordinating Board.

-Wharton County Junior College only recognizes and accepts transferable credit from colleges or universities that have been accredited by one of the following six "Regional Accreditation" bodies:
+Wharton County Junior College only recognizes and accepts transferable credit from colleges or universities that have been accredited by one of the following Regional Accrediting Associations:

-- 1. Middle States Association of Colleges and - 2.
-New England Association of Schools and Colleges - North Central Association of Colleges and Schools - 4.
-Northwest Association of Schools and Colleges - 5.
-Southern Association of Colleges and Schools - 6.
-Western Association of Schools and Colleges
+- Middle States Commission on Higher Education - 2.
+New England Association of Schools and Colleges - 3.
+North Central Association of Colleges and Schools (The Higher Learning Commission) - 4.
+Northwest Commission on Colleges and Universities - 5.
+Southern Association of Colleges and Schools - Western Association of Schools and Colleges (WASC Senior College and University Commission; Accrediting Commission for Community and Junior Colleges) - 7.
+New York Board of Regents (Office of College and University Evaluation)